-- § Corporation is a separate entity that the law views separately from the owners (shareholders). - § Primary advantage is limited liability. - § Corporate entities are subject to taxes and other restrictions. - § Chapter "S" corporations: taxed on individuals (like a partnership) - § LLC: Limited Liability Company-has liability advantages and tax advantages.
+- A corporation is a separate entity, covered by state laws and regulations, that the law views separately from the owners (shareholders). - The primary advantage is limited liability. - Corporate entities are subject to taxes and other restrictions. - Chapter "S" corporations: taxed on individuals (like a partnership) - LLC: Limited Liability Company-has liability advantages and tax advantages.